swook/faze_preprocess/README.md

-# Preprocessing script for Faze
+# Preprocessing script for Faze (and ST-ED)

 This is a repository for the code used to generate input data for the ICCV 2019 oral paper: *Few-Shot Adaptive Gaze Estimation*.
 The main code repository can be found at https://github.com/NVlabs/few_shot_gaze

 The procedure outlined here is a prerequisite for running the training or evaluation code in the [main repository](https://github.com/NVlabs/few_shot_gaze).

-Please cite our paper when using this pipeline in your research works:
+Please cite the FAZE paper when using this pipeline in your research to generate eye-strip inputs:

     @inproceedings{Park2019ICCV,
       author    = {Seonwook Park and Shalini De Mello and Pavlo Molchanov and Umar Iqbal and Otmar Hilliges and Jan Kautz},